balihoo-aharl/yaui/README.md

 3. Run 'bower install'.
 4. Run 'grunt serve'.

-The YAUI code is located in 'app/styles/yaui'
+The YAUI code is located in 'app/styles/yaui'.
+Begin by looking over the config variables in _config.scss.